mshahat/interconnect_barcelona2017/README.md

 I'm including the homebrew commands to download some sofware for those on macOS

-If you fancy using a *vagrant box* which provides some of these components, [GO HERE](Option B - Vagrant box)
+If you fancy using a *vagrant box* which provides some of these components, [GO HERE][Option B - Vagrant box]

 * Text Editor, I use VS Code.
 TextMate, Notepad++ ...etc.
 * Microsoft Powerpoint - to go through the labs instructions